 De Baak organizes this custom-made program, ‘Collaborative Leadership in the 21st Century’, for NXP.

-Join us on 4 September in Driebergen to talk about challenges in international learning programs within organizations
+Join us on 1 November in Driebergen to talk about the development of Young Talents

-Would you like to join our free information and networking meetup on 4 September 2018 about trends and challenges in Learning & Development within an international context?
+Would you like to join our free information and networking meetup on 1 November 2018 about the development of Young Talents as an opportunity for the whole organization?
 We share our experiences with like-minded professionals such as HR managers, Learning Developers and Managing Directors.

 Are you interested in a Tailor Made program that puts leadership and collaboration in an international context at its heart?
 Look at the website or contact one of our training advisors: +31 (0)343 556369.